 Our attorneys can help you recover money even if you are partially responsible for your own catastrophic injury.
 In Florida, your own fault does not necessarily bar you from recovering compensation.
 You can get money as long as someone else is also to blame.
 In fact, you can recover compensation from anyone who contributed to your accident or injury.

 There are two important things to understand if you contributed to your injury.

 Limited Recovery: First, your ability to recover compensation will be limited.
 Specifically, it will be reduced by your degree of fault.
 If you are 25 percent responsible, your damages will be reduced by 25 percent.
 So, if you had $1,000,000 in damages, you would be able to recover a maximum of $750,000.

 Liability to Others: Second, you may be responsible for damages incurred by other accident victims.
 Specifically, you will liable up to your degree of fault.
 If you are 25 percent responsible, you will be on the hook for 25 percent of other victims’ damages.
 So, if another victim suffered $10,000 in damages, you may be liable for $2,500.

 Our attorneys will work to minimize your role in the accident.
 We will investigate the incident and find evidence that shifts blame to others.
 The smaller your role in the accident, the more money you can recover.

 Speak with a Miami Catastrophic Injury Attorney Today

 Have you or someone you love recently suffered a catastrophic injury in Miami?
 If someone else is to blame our attorneys can help you recover compensation.
 We will fight to maximize the financial award you receive.
-Call Lavent Law today to learn about your rights and legal options.
+Call Lavent Law, P.A. today to learn about your rights and legal options.
 Your first consultation with our Miami catastrophic injury lawyers is free.
 Do not hesitate to call us today for help getting the money you deserve.